About me

 Aside from the cool things mentionned above, I am into cinema, cycling, and beers (yes, I am Belgian).

-Left: the Epuck robots, some of our toys in ADARS.
+Left: the Epuck robots.
 Right: the Crazyflie robots in action.

 Most significant publications